 final ranking of regional electricity crisis scenarios according to their relevance (paragraph 6).

 ENTSO-E shall first collect the evaluations of national impact to the regional electricity crisis scenarios according to Article 13, completed by the TSOs.
 ENTSO-E shall check the evaluations for completeness and consistency with the impacted power systems.
-ENTSO-E may delegate this task to the RCC(s).
+ENTSO-E shall consult on the evaluations with the RCC(s).
 In cases of detected inconsistencies or missing submissions, ENTSO-E shall notify the concerned TSOs.
 Missing or non-compliant submissions:

 may be treated as rating a particular crisis scenario as irrelevant to the Member State (national impact rating “insignificant”); or